Fiel a La Vega: Recent years

 In recent years, the members have all been involved in their own projects.
 Singer Tito Auger has been performing with La Banda Acústica Rodante, which features fellow singers and musicians Mikie Rivera, Rucco Gandía, Walter Morciglio, and Nore Feliciano, while guitarist Ricky Laureano has launched a solo career, releasing two albums and occasionally touring under the name of Laureano & Rodríguez, along with Joel Rodríguez.
 Laureano explained in an interview that "saying we [Fiel a la Vega] will continue to make music together is more complicated than ever because everybody is doing his own thing.
 Tito and I are dedicated full-time to music, Jorge is a chef, and Pedro is a professor; so it wouldn't be impossible, but it's an uphill battle."

 On October 18, 2014, Fiel a la Vega held a sold-out concert at Bahía Urbana in San Juan, Puerto Rico, in front of nearly 5,500 people.
 During the concert, which lasted more than 3 hours, the band played songs that spanned their 18-year trajectory.
 The concert was also broadcast through the Internet.

 In October 2016 the band performed on the Coliseo of Puerto Rico to celebrate their 20th anniversary accompanied by former member Papo Román and keyboards played by Francisco "Quito" González.
 The concert had an attendance of 7,000 people and lasted three and a half hours commemorating their two decades playing music.

 On August 18, 2018, they sold out hotspot venue VIVO Beach Club with a show including hits from all their albums.
 The show featured giant projection screens on which videos allusive to the songs were shown.

 In October 2019 they sold out two shows at San Juan"s Luis A. Ferre Performing Arts Center of their acoustic show accompanied by a string quartet directed by Ricardo "Papoi" Dávila and with pianist Jorge "Bebo' Rivera.

 They followed up in November 2nd with "Rocktoberfest @ VIVO Beach Club" alongside Puerto Rican rock bands Vivanativa, La Secta and Millo Torres y el Tercer Planeta. hosted by comedian Chente Ydrach.
 For this show Ocean Lab Brewery (located at VIVO Beach Club) produced one distinct beer for each of the bands and the host, to their specifications and those were the only beers available during the Fest.

 On July 27, 2020, they broadcast a live, socially distanced show over social media platforms which collected nearly half a million views in two days.
 In this show they played their 1998 album "A Quien Pueda Interesar" entirely.
 They also announced new material in the works.

+In August 2023, the band released Prima•Vera, their sixth studio album and the first in more than 13 years.
+Guitarist Ricky Laureano said the new album represented "a musical rebirth for us and a testimony of our commitment to music".